infumap/infumap/docs/cli.md

 For more information on configuring the Infumap web server, refer to [configuration.md](configuration.md).

 Searches from the user's home page mix title lexical matches, document fragment lexical matches, and semantic fragment matches when the corresponding indexes exist.
-Semantic search also requires `text_embedding_url` so the query can be embedded.
+Semantic search also requires `gpu_tools_url` to report a `text_embed` endpoint so the query can be embedded.
 Searches scoped to a specific page or container currently use exact title matching only.

 Options: